-- Wholesale Banking, which registered growth in short term transactions in both Foreign Currency (FC) and Local Currency (LC) in the Corporate Banking segment and secondarily, Middle Market Banking, via an uptick in financing for working capital. - An uptick in Consumer, after improvements were made to the Credito Efectivo to satisfy the needs of digital clients and initiatives were rolled out to capture clients from the competition through debt purchase offers via traditional channels. - SME-Business, driven by working capital loans growth due to growth in working capital loans after clients paid off Reactiva loans. - Mortgage, given that a lower level of prepayments this quarter offset the drop in disbursements generated by an increase in market rates. - An increase in SME-Pyme, which registered growth among the smallest clients in the portfolio (loans <90 thousand soles).
-The higher level of risk in this segment is offset by higher rates. - An uptick in Mibanco, due to growth in sales by Relationship Managers, who reported higher levels of productivity (levels increased to 15.4 operations per month in 3Q22 versus 14.3 in 2Q22).
+- Wholesale Banking, which registered growth in short term transactions in both Foreign Currency (FC) and Local Currency (LC) in the Corporate Banking segment and secondarily, Middle Market Banking, via an uptick in financing for working capital. - An uptick in Consumer, after improvements were made to the Credito Efectivo to satisfy the needs of digital clients and initiatives were rolled out to capture clients from the competition through debt purchase offers via traditional channels.

+SME-Business, driven by working capital loans growth due to growth in working capital loans after clients paid off Reactiva loans.

-Higher volume contracted Higher volume expansion
+Higher volume contracted

+Higher volume expansion